Find Trade Colleges

 • Certified Technician Specialist

-Are There Job Opportunities for Aerospace Engineering and Operations Technicians?
+Job Outlook for Aerospace Engineering and Operations Technicians

-There were about 12,100 jobs for Aerospace Engineering or Operations Technician in 2016 (in the United States).
+In 2016, there was an estimated number of 12,100 jobs in the United States for Aerospace Engineering or Operations Technician.
 New jobs are being produced at a rate of 6.6% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Aerospace Engineering or Operations Technician by 2026.
-Due to new job openings and attrition, there will be an average of 1,100 job openings in this field each year.
+There will be an estimated 1,100 positions for Aerospace Engineering or Operations Technician per year.

 undefined